08 January 2021

 When home is not where the heart is

-Since lockdown measures were introduced to cope with the coronavirus outbreak, there has been a stark rise in domestic abuse, with the National Domestic Abuse helpline reporting an 80% increase in calls in June.
-Fran Hipperson, family partner at B P Collins, advises on what victims can do to protect themselves and their children.
+Since lockdown measures were introduced to cope with the coronavirus, there has been a stark rise in domestic abuse, with the National Domestic Abuse helpline reporting a dramatic increase in calls.
+With Lockdown 3 now underway, Fran Hipperson, family partner at B P Collins, advises on what victims can do to protect themselves and their children.

 Domestic abuse isn’t always physical violence.
 It can also encompass a pattern of controlling, threatening and coercive behaviour.
 This behaviour can be emotional, economic, psychological or sexual.
 Perpetrators of domestic abuse often use coercive and controlling behaviour to seek to isolate their victims from friends and family and to remove any support network they have.
 Lockdown has made it much easier for them to do this.